Orpheus2287/pdsnd_github/README.md

 Explore US Bikeshare Data Project

 ### Description
-In this project I used Python to understand U.S. bikeshare data spanning three major cities - Chicago, New York City, and Washington.
+In this project I used Python to explore U.S. bikeshare data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

-I was tasked with creating a python program that calculates statistics, and building an interactive environment where a user can choose their data and filter a dataset to analyze.
+I used Python to create code that imports the data and allows the user to answer interesting questions about it by computing descriptive statistics.
+The program provides the user with an interactive environment where they are able to choose their data and filter a dataset to analyze.

 ### Files used
 bikeshare.py